formly-js/angular-formly/README.md

 The form controller is bound to what you specify as the `form` attribute on the `formly-form` directive.
 Make sure to specify a name on any `ng-model` in your custom templates to ensure that the `formControl` is added to the `options`.
 If you're using Angular 1.3, the `name` attribute is interpolateable (you can use `{{id}}`).
 If you are stuck on 1.2.x, you can use the `formly-dynamic-name` directive where the value is an expression which would return the name (so, `formly-dynamic-name="id"`).
 Formly will add a `formControl` property to the field, and you can reference that in your template with `options.formControl` to get access to properties like `$invalid` or `$error`.
 See the bootstrap templates for an example.

 You can also specify custom validation in your JSON.
 See the field called `validators` for more information on this.
 If you wish to leverage this in a custom template, use the `formly-custom-validation` directive and pass `options.validators` to it.

+### directives

+#### formly-form

+This the the main directive you'll use throughout your code.
+A word of advice, create your own directive that wraps this one.
+This will make any upgrades easier if the api changes at all.
+If you want an example of how to do this, file an issue and I'll demonstrate :-D

+The attributes allowed on the directive are as follows:

+##### model

+The model to be represented by the form.

+##### fields

+The field configurations for building the form

+##### form

+The variable to bind the `NgFormController` to.

+##### no-ng-form

+You will not likely use this often.
+It requires no value, but its presence will change the `formly-form` directive from being replace with an `ng-form` to being a `div`.
+If you choose this option, make sure to wrap it in your own `ng-form` or `form` and provide that with a `name`.
+Then pass that `name` to the `form` attribute so all the `formControls` of the fields will have somewhere to be added to.

+#### formly-field

+You will not likely need to use this directive, but if you do just know that unless you're using it inside `formly-form` you're fields are not going to get all the treatment (like `watchers` for example).

+##### options

+The field config.
+Must have a `type` OR `template` OR `templateUrl`.
+Everything else is optional, but it is limited to the options mentioned above.
+Any extra options will result in an error.

+##### model

+The model for the field to represent

+##### formId

+The id of the form, used to generate the id for the field which is used in the `name` (for the `formControl`) and the id of the field (useful for a `label`'s `for` attribute)

+##### index

+The index of the field, used if `key` is not defined on the field.

+##### fields

+The other fields.
+As convenience if needed.

+##### form

+The `NgFormController` that will be used to get and set the `formControl` for the field.

+#### formly-custom-validation

+This is an attribute directive.
+The given value should be a `validators` object.

+#### formly-focus

+This is an attribute directive.
+It will watch the given value and focus the element when the given value is truthy.
+You can also optionally add a `refocus` attribute and this will cause focus to be returned to the previous element with focus when the `formly-focus` value is set to falsey (unless the user has clicked away from the focused element).

 ### Global Config